michaelmusty/.dotfiles/README.markdown

 *   The exit status of the last command, if non-zero

 This is all managed within the `prompt` function.

-When I use any other Bourne-compatible shell, I’m generally happy to accept its defaults for interactive behavior.

 Mutt
 ----